jeffboody/libai/readme-nn.md

 Loss Function
 -------------

-The loss function is a hyperparameter that is selected when designing the neural network and the choice of loss function depends upon the type of problem that the neural network is solving.
+The loss function is a hyperparameter and the choice of loss function depends upon the type of problem that the neural network is solving.
 The two main types of problems are regression and classification.
 Regression problems consist of predicting a real value quantity while classification problems consist of classifying a pattern in terms of one or more classes.

 The Mean Squared Error (MSE) and Mean Absolute Error (MAE) are the most commonly used loss functions for regression